 From 1 April 2014, the Council made a further change to the scheme.
-From 1 April 2014 the percentage people had to pay of their Council Tax bill increased from 8.5 per cent to 15 per cent.
+From 1 April 2014, the percentage of people had to pay off their Council Tax bill increased from 8.5 per cent to 15 per cent.

 - The level of maximum Council Tax Support for working age customers remains at 85% of Council Tax liability.